ankurkumar78/100-days-of-code/log.md

 # 100 Days Of Code - Log

+### Day 3: Jan 28, 2021
+1. Covered Python Basics from https://www.w3schools.com/python/ up to Loops Few interesting things of Python:
+ a.
+For loop's incremental approach: for x in range(2, 30, 3): #increment by 3
+ b.
+List, Tuple, Dictionary & Set: Tuple concept is different from langs
+ c.
+Terminary operator of If

 ### Day 2: Jan 26, 2021
 **Today's Progress**:
 1. Configured ipykernel in VS Code for running Jupyter notebooks